 A 300-person company says they cut $300K in SaaS costs.
 Let’s check the math.

 The post didn’t go viral.
 It didn’t need to.
-A week later, a thread titled “Open source just killed $100K worth of software subscriptions” picked up almost as many bookmarks as likes, 34 against 35.
+A week later, a thread titled “Open source just killed $100K worth of software subscriptions” racked up a 97% bookmark-to-like ratio, meaning nearly everyone who saw it saved it for later.
 2 Source 2 X thread, June 2026.
 “Open source just killed $100K worth of software subscriptions.”
 35 likes, 34 bookmarks, 1,318 impressions.
-That’s the engagement profile of homework, not entertainment.
 Another thread listing GitHub repos that replace paid developer tools pulled 84 bookmarks against 53 likes.
 People aren’t just reading about SaaS replacement.
 They’re filing it away as a to-do list.

 These aren’t one-offs.
-Retool surveyed 817 of its customers and builders, startups through the Fortune 500, for its 2026 Build vs. Buy Report: 35% have already replaced at least one SaaS tool with custom-built software, and 78% plan to build more this year.
-3 Source 3 Retool, “The Build vs. Buy Shift,” February 2026.
-817 respondents.
-Worth noting the sample: Retool sells the build path, so treat 35% as the optimistic end of the range.
+Retool surveyed 817 enterprises for their 2026 Build vs. Buy Report: 35% have already replaced at least one SaaS tool with custom-built software, and 78% plan to build more this year.
+3 Source 3 Retool 2026 Build vs. Buy Report, 817 respondents.
+35% of enterprises replaced at least one SaaS tool.
+78% plan to build more in 2026.

 The question isn’t whether it’s real.
 It’s what they left out of the post.